 A surgical face mask, which is worn by clinical staff and is intended to stop them from transmitting an infection to their patients, is a class 1 medical device.
 There is a standard for them (EN 14683) which is harmonised under the Medical Devices Directive and for practical purposes following that standard is the only sensible way to conform to the CE marking requirements.

-Protective face shields, which provide protection to the medical staff and others who wear them, are PPE and under the categorisation system for that Regulation (which is completely different to the classification system used for medical devices) they are the highest category of PPE (Cat III) because they are intended to provide protection against harmful biological agents.
+Protective face shields (also known as 'visors'), which provide protection to the medical staff and others who wear them, are PPE and under the categorisation system for that Regulation (which is completely different to the classification system used for medical devices) they are the highest category of PPE (Cat III) because they are intended to provide protection against harmful biological agents.
 Again, there is a standard (EN 166), harmonised under the PPE Regulation, and following this is by far the easiest way to show that you have met the requirements for CE marking.

 Category III PPE must be independently type tested and manufactured under a quality system which is approved by a Notified Body.
 Class 1 medical devices can be CE marked by their manufacturer without any Notified Body intervention.

 Legally, there is no such thing as a "EN 166 category 1 face shield” - the category is defined by the Regulation, not by the standard – and while a manufacturer may describe their product as a ‘medical face shield’ that does not change the fact that it must be certified as PPE and not as a medical device.

 EN 14683 recognises that surgical face masks may also provide some protection for the wearer but it does not address this in a way which provides the level of protection required for PPE.
 If protection for the wearer is required then a mask complying with the PPE Regulation must be used.